Disney+ UK info

 Disney has some big-hitting franchises to call on for its Disney Plus service, but there's none bigger than Star Wars – Disney paid George Lucas a cool $4 billion for the western-in-space property back in 2012, and since then we've seen numerous films and shows from the universe appearing on screens.

 Brand new, live action Star Wars series The Mandalorian has been attracting the most buzz as far as new Disney+ shows go, and you can check out a trailer below.
-The first few episodes are now available to stream in the UK, and series 2 of The Mandalorian is arriving in October 2020 – apparently with some "major, major, epic, epic lightsaber action" happening.
+The first two series are now available to stream in the UK, with several spin-off shows on the way as well.

 You can now watch all nine of the main Star Wars films on Disney+, plus Solo and Rogue One, with the original trilogy available in 4K HDR quality for the first time.
 On top of that you've got documentaries and animated series, including five seasons of The Clone Wars.
 A series based on Obi-Wan Kenobi is in development too.